Hatrask/local-booru/README.md

 # local-booru

-A simple, self-hosted image gallery (booru) with a focus on powerful tagging and a clean, single-user interface.
-This project is designed for individuals who want to organize their personal image collections locally with the privacy and control of self-hosting.
+A simple, self-hosted image gallery (booru) with a focus on powerful tagging and a clean, single-user web interface.
+I made this because I wasn't happy with the existing solutions.
+It probably won't, ever, be as powerful as something like hydrus or Danbooru, but I will try my best to build something nice.

+Please note that this program is in a very early stage of development and shouldn't be used to replace existing solutions.

 ![Project Screenshots](https://github.com/user-attachments/assets/44dcc9b8-7ea0-4cb0-8f8b-cbe6502909c9)

 ## Features

-*   **Duplicate File Prevention:** Calculates the SHA256 hash of each uploaded file to prevent adding duplicate images to your library.
-*   **Categorized Tagging:** Organizes tags into five distinct categories (`general`, `artist`, `character`, `copyright`, `metadata`).
+*   **Categorized Tagging:** Create and organize tags into five distinct categories (`general`, `artist`, `character`, `copyright`, `metadata`).
 Tags are color-coded in the UI for quick identification.
-*   **Data Management UI:** Easily import and export your entire collection, or perform a factory reset, directly from the Settings page in the web interface.
-*   **Tag-Based Search Syntax:** Find images using a dedicated query language that supports `AND`, `OR`, `NOT`, and `wildcard (*)` logic, along with a special `untagged` keyword.
+*   **Tag-Based Search Syntax:** Find images using a dedicated query language that supports `AND`, `OR`, `NOT`, and `wildcard (*)` logic, along with special keywords like `untagged`.
+*   **Image Gallery with Viewer:** Shows your collection in a masonry-style grid.
+Clicking an image opens a lightbox with two modes:
+    *   **View Mode:** Navigate with shortcuts, view tags, favorite or delete images, or
+    *   **Edit Mode:** Switch to a side-panel view to edit image's tags directly from the lightbox, with recently used tags listed and a search bar.
+*   **Batch Tagging & Deletion:** A dedicated page for performing actions on multiple tags and images at once.
+Selections persist across pages.
+*   **Tag Maintenance Tools:** A dedicated page for database-level tag operations, including renaming, merging, deleting, and changing the category of any tag.
 *   **Saved & Recent Searches:** Automatically keeps a list of your recent queries.
-You can "pin" your most important searches for permanent access from the search bar.
+You can "pin" your most important searches here too.
-*   **Favorite Images:** Quickly add or remove images from your favorites with a single keypress (`F`) in the lightbox viewer.
-*   **Image Gallery with Integrated Editor:** Browse your collection in a masonry-style grid.
-Clicking an image opens a two-state lightbox:
-    *   **View Mode:** Navigate between images, view tags, use keyboard shortcuts for browsing, and favorite images.
-    *   **Edit Mode:** Switch to a side-panel view to edit an image's tags directly in the lightbox, with access to a helper panel for finding recent or existing tags.
-*   **Batch Tagging & Deletion:** A dedicated page for performing actions on multiple images at once.
-Selections persist across pages, and you can add, remove, replace, or delete tags in bulk.
-*   **Undo for Batch Operations:** Reverts the last batch *tagging* operation (add, remove, or replace).
-The undo state is saved to disk, so it persists even after an application restart.
-*   **Tag Maintenance Tools:** A dedicated page for database-level tag operations, including renaming, merging, deleting, and changing the category of any tag.
+*   **Data Management:** Import and export your entire collection, or reset the application, directly from the Settings page in the web interface.

 ## Getting Started